linhdan2109/Portfolio_Projects/8-Week-SQL-Challenge/README.md

 # 1. Introduction
 - This Challenge consists of 8 different SQL challenges.
 More information about the Challenges [is here](https://8weeksqlchallenge.com/)
-- I had to use SQL to answer key business questions.
+- I used SQL to answer key business questions.
 - The purpose I did the 8 weeks SQL Challenge is to test my SQL skill on diverse mini cases which covers a wide range of SQL techniques and identify things I need to improve for the future.